SNodeC/snode.c/README.md

 ### Constructor Callbacks

-***Important***: Do not confuse this callbacks with the overridden *onConnected* and *onDisconnected* methods of a *SocketContext* as this virtual methods are called in case a *SocketContext* object has been created successfully or before being destroyed.
+***Important***: Do not confuse these callbacks with the overridden `onConnected` and `onDisconnected` methods of a `SocketContext` as this virtual methods are called in case a `SocketContext` object has been created successfully or before being destroyed.

-All three callbacks *onConnect*, *onConnected*, and *onDisconnected* have to expect a pointer to a *SocketConnection* object as argument.
-This *SocketConnection* can be used to modify all aspects of a connection.
+All three callbacks expect a pointer to a `SocketConnection` object as argument.
+This `SocketConnection` can be used to modify all aspects of a connection.

-#### The *onConnect* Callback
+#### The `onConnect` Callback

 This callback is called after a connection oriented connection has been created successful.

-For a *SocketServer* this means after an successful internal call to
+For a `SocketServer` this means after an successful internal call to

-- *accept*
+- `accept()`

-and for a *SocketServer* after an successful internal call to
+and for a `SocketServer` after an successful internal call to

-- *connect*
+- `connect()`

 This does not necessarily mean that the connection is ready for communication.
-Especially in case of an SSL/TLS connection the initial SSL/TLS handshake has yet not been done.
+Especially in case of an SSL/TLS connection the initial SSL/TLS handshake has not been done yet.

-#### The *onConnected* Callback
+#### The `onConnected` Callback

-This callback is called after the connection has fully established and is ready for communication.
-In case of an SSL/TLS connection the initial SSL/TLS handshake has been successfully finished.
+This callback is called after the connection has been fully established and is *ready for communication*.
+In case of an SSL/TLS connection the initial SSL/TLS handshake has been finished successfully.

-In case of an legacy connection *onConnected* is called immediately after *onConnect* because no additional handshake needs to be done.
+In case of an legacy connection `onConnected` is called immediately after `onConnect` because no additional handshake needs to be done.

-#### The *onDisconnected* Callback
+#### The `onDisconnected` Callback

 As the name suggests this callback is executed after a connection to the peer has been shut down.

 #### Attaching the Callbacks during Instance Creation

-For a concrete *SocketServer* instance (here an anonymous instance) the constructors expecting callbacks are used like
+For a concrete `SocketServer` instance (here an anonymous instance) the constructors expecting callbacks can be used like

 ```c++
 using EchoServer = net::in::stream::legacy::SocketServer<EchoServerContextFactory>;